Justices ponder bid to throw out no-excuse mail-in balloting | Times Leader

 The plaintiffs also include 14 state House Republicans, most of whom voted for the mail-in law in October 2019.
 Two were not in the Legislature at the time, and one voted against it.
 Their lawyer said they have since determined the law was not constitutional.

-“Let’s be candid,” said Justice Kevin Dougherty, a Democrat.
-“What it really looks like is that maybe some legislators are concerned because the no-excuse balloting, at least recently, shows that maybe one party votes overwhelmingly by mail-in ballot as opposed to another.
-So maybe this is an attack for supremacy at the ballot.”

-The justices have fast-tracked the appeal from a 3-2 Commonwealth Court that threw out the mail-in voting law.
+The justices have fast-tracked the appeal from a 3-2 Commonwealth Court ruling more than a month ago that threw out the mail-in voting law.
 The lower-court majority said the law impermissibly went beyond conditions for mail-in voting that are permitted under the state constitution, such as being out of town on business, illness, physical disability, election day duties or a religious observance.

-Democrats argued the constitution’s allowances for mail-in are a minimum that does not prevent the Legislature from expanding them to apply to more people.

-The state Supreme Court currently has a 5-2 Democratic majority, and the justices have to the law.

 More than 2.5 million Pennsylvanians voted by mail during 2020′s presidential election, most of them Democrats, out of 6.9 million total votes.